They say…

 Date: 14 August 2000

-Another review from the written for the Oxford Database (OBBD), a pioneering crowd-sourced beer review website founded in 1992, and predating the likes of Ratebeer and Beer Advocate.
+Another review from the written for the Oxford Bottled Beer Database (OBBD), a pioneering crowd-sourced beer review website founded in 1992, and predating the likes of Ratebeer and Beer Advocate.
 I’ve left it uncorrected — so please read it in that historical spirit.
 Another beer and brewery that are still very much around, although almost impossible to buy in the UK these days.
 What I didn’t pick up was that the name is a nod to Victor Hugo’s Les Misérables.

-The name, which for British people will most likely bring to mind a very posh French restaurant in London, is actually the slang term for a 19th century Parisian street urchin, and the packaging has an old-fashioned feel.
+The name, which for British people will most likely bring to mind a very posh French in London, is actually the slang term for a 19th century Parisian street urchin, and the packaging has an old-fashioned feel.

 The beer itself is deep amber, and the label recommends it is poured carefully, presumably without the sediment: my example came out cloudy from the start, but tasted none the worse for it.
 It has a dry, crisply malty, almost papery aroma with the faintest hint of floral hop on first pouring.